huynguy-db/arcion-docs/content/docs/sources/source-setup/Db2/Db2_native_luw.md

     c.
 Select **Custom** installation.

     d.
-Check the **Base Application Development tools** option on page 2 of the installation wizard.
+Check the **Base Application Development tools** option on the seconf page of the installation wizard.

     e.
-Leave remaining options as default and complete the installation.
+Leave the remaining options as default and complete the installation.

 4. Catalog the source Db2 Server node by running the following: